sammybammy52/Laravel-ice-and-fire-REST-API/README.md

 >```
 >http://localhost:8000/api/v1/books?search=:searchKey&year=:year
 >```
->```

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Update Book
-To update any of the records in your database you have to send a PATCH request to the URL endpoint above. where :id is the id of the specific book you want to update. you must also attach the fields you want to update.
+To update any of the records in your database you have to send a PATCH request to the URL endpoint below. where :id is the id of the specific book you want to update. you must also attach the fields you want to update.

 <ul>
         <li> name </li>